 The owners of Plymouth Rock Camping Resort, twelve miles from Sheboygan in eastern Wisconsin, decided to take their childhood dreams to the extreme at their themed family-friendly campground on 180 acres of Wisconsin forests, fields and lakefront.

 How does ice skating on shaving cream sound?
-Or Christmas in July with Santa Clause and presents for all the kids?
-During Olympics week, real and fake events are mixed in a wonderful medley of pure childhood fun and children are awarded medals on real podiums.
+Or a Charlie Brown Christmas in July?
+During Superhero week, children can spend thier weekend running obstacle courses, sliging webs like Spiderman, crafting thier own cape and more.
 As if all these activities aren't enough, Plymouth Rock Camping also offers mini golf, paddle boats, arcades, shopping, and restaurants as well as boating, fishing, biking and hiking.

 The lush greenery this area is known for, the joyful presence of the Wisconsin River its white bluffs, make Wisconsin Riverside Resort especially attractive for families set on a genuine nature experience.
 Special kid-friendly campsites for quiet, safe camping have been set away from other camping areas.